syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCarousel/how-to.md

 ---
-layout : post
+layout: post
-title : Interaction in Syncfusion Carousel Control in Xamarin.iOS. description : Learn how to perform an operation while changing the carouselItem or Collection in Carousel for Xamarin.Android. platform : Xamarin.iOS control : Carousel documentation : ug
+title: Interaction in Syncfusion Carousel Control in Xamarin.iOS.
+description: Learn how to perform an operation while changing the carouselItem or Collection in Carousel for Xamarin.Android.
+platform: Xamarin.iOS
+control: Carousel
+documentation: ug
 ---

 # How to perform an operation while changing the carouselItem?